eneiascs/dsm-experiments-evaluation/README.md

 Or use `docker rm -f $(docker ps -a |awk '{print $1}')` to remove all containers.
 Be careful to not remove containers used by another applications.

-`ERROR: for dsm-storage-mongo  Cannot start service dsm-storage-mongo: driver failed programming external connectivity on endpoint docker_dsm-storage-mongo_1 (e6085c9be8547960935838c90c14d781b5deabf6651e646df131b4d37bedd047): Bind for 0.0.0.0:27017 failed: port is already allocated`
+* `ERROR: for dsm-storage-mongo  Cannot start service dsm-storage-mongo: driver failed programming external connectivity on endpoint docker_dsm-storage-mongo_1 (e6085c9be8547960935838c90c14d781b5deabf6651e646df131b4d37bedd047): Bind for 0.0.0.0:27017 failed: port is already allocated`

 Docker binds ports from the container to the host.

 This error happens when the host is already using the port.

-Either stop the process using the port or bind it to another port in `docker-compose.yml` file.
+Either stop the process using the port or bind the container port to another host port in `docker-compose.yml` file.

+* To run commands from the pop-up menu, the focus must be on tab `Project Explorer`.
+If the focus is on the editor, first click on the `Project Explorer` tab and then run the commands.

+* If unexpected errors occurr in the tool, try to recreate the containers using `docker-compose up --force-recreate`.

 # References #